 This FAQ explains how patients can manage their My Health Record (MHR) information and what happens when providers access that information in Zedmed.

-• Patients who have enabled MHR notifications (in the MyGov portal), will receive an email or SMS if a healthcare organisation accesses their MHR for the first time or have not accessed their MHR for 3 years.
+- Patients who have enabled MHR notifications (in the MyGov portal) will receive an email or SMS if a healthcare organisation accesses their MHR for the first time or has not accessed it for three years.

 When is MHR created for a child and how is access managed?